Lung Cancer Rehabilitation

 Overview of services

-A comprehensive medical evaluation is conducted by our pulmonary rehabilitation team, then an individualized program is developed based on their findings.
+A comprehensive Lung Cancer Rehabilitation evaluation is conducted by our team, then an individualized program is developed based on their findings.

 People with Lung Cancer often limit physical activity because they are frightened they will become short of breath; lack of activity, however, reduces muscle strength and causes weakness.
 Our Lung Cancer Rehabilitation Program includes exercises and activities which help participants increase physical capacity and regain control of breathing.
 By combining exercise with other services patients improve their abilities to carry out activities of daily living with more energy and less difficulty.